nicholascar/gswa-supermodel/docs/components/samples.md

 This Samples Model is an implementation of [SOSA](../background.md#sosa)'s _Sampling_ framing to link Samples to Observations and the things they are samples of (Features), with detailed Sample properties taken from a number of non-Semantic Web models such as [GeoSciML](../background.md#geosciml) and the [IGSN Description Model](#igsn-description-model).
 Specific connections to other models such as [DCAT](../background.md#dcat) are also included to allow for Samples model data cataloguing.

+_**NOTE**: This model implements no new Classes or Properties of its own and thus is just a profile of other models.
+The Classes and Properties from other models suggested for use are shown in the Overview figure about and the sample details figures below.
+Note also that this model is a profile of this Supermodel's Backbone Model and thus is constrained to be valida according to that model._

 ## Sample Details

 The model overview above shows the relation of Sample to other SOSA classes however the model subset below shows basic properties of just Sample.